ufidon/eth/lectures/mod4/Vulnerabilities.md

 # 5. start gvm
 sudo gvm-start

-# 5.5 Fix Error "The SCAP database is required
-sudo gvm-stop
-sudo greenbone-scapdata-sync
-sudo greenbone-certdata-sync
-##!!!
-Then close all apps and reboot Kali

 # 6. use gvm
 # 6.1 start gvm, it will open a browser automatically
 sudo gvm-start